Payment Gateway vs Payment Processor vs Payment Facilitator | Your Guide to Payment Processing

 - 15 min read

+The payments ecosystem is complicated.
 For customers, a credit card payment seems instantaneous, taking no more than a few seconds.
 But what appears simple on the surface involves a complex set of interactions between several players, resulting from decades-long efforts to streamline, facilitate, and handle the processing of credit cards.

-Essentially, the payment processor (the service provider facilitating the payment acceptance) receives and transmits the card information through the payment gateway (the technology that helps securely transmit the data), then coordinates its authorization and settlement with the card networks and banks, and finally funds the merchant.
+Essentially, the payment processor—the service provider facilitating the payment acceptance—receives and transmits the card information through the payment gateway (the technology that helps securely transmit the data), then coordinates its authorization and settlement with the card networks and banks, and finally funds the merchant.

 - Step 2: The credit card processor that you’ve partnered with will then collect the credit card information and route it through a payment gateway to the credit card network (for example, Visa or Mastercard) to begin the authorization process.